CSC322-Grinnell/imagine-grinnell/Docker.md

 #### You just pulled in changes and now rails won't start
 Most of the time this is fixed by just rebuilding the rails container, i.e. running `docker-compose build rails`.

+A more extreme version of this is `docker-compose build --no-cache rails`, which forces every step to be re-run.

 #### You just pulled in changes and now pages have rails errors in your browser
 Are you sure that your database is up to date?
 Run `docker-compose run rails bin/initialize.sh` or `docker-compose run rails rake db:migrate` depending on whether or not you have a database.